recursivebugs/v1cs/README.md

 5. Type "DELETE" in the confirmation field
 6. Click "Run workflow" to start the deletion process

-## Security Features
+## Vision One Container Security

-The deployment workflow includes a vulnerability scan using Trivy.
-In "protect" mode, the workflow will fail if critical vulnerabilities are found.
+### Policy and Ruleset Management

+The repository contains templates for Vision One Container Security policies and rulesets in the `trendmicro` directory:

+- `policy.json`: Template for a container security policy
+- `runtimeruleset.json`: Template for runtime security rules
+- `overrides.yaml`: Helm chart configuration values

+The `scripts` subdirectory contains Python scripts used by the policy creation workflow:
+- `check_policy.py`: Checks if a policy exists in Vision One
+- `check_ruleset.py`: Checks if a ruleset exists in Vision One
+- `create_policy.py`: Creates a new policy in Vision One
+- `create_ruleset.py`: Creates a new ruleset in Vision One
+- `delete_ruleset.py`: Deletes a ruleset from Vision One if needed

+### Workflow Dependencies

+The workflows are designed to work together:

+1. Create a Vision One Container Security policy with `create-v1cs-policy.yml`
+2. Deploy Vision One Container Security to your EKS cluster with `deploy-v1cs-to-eks.yml`
+3. When needed, uninstall Vision One Container Security with `uninstall-v1cs-from-eks.yml`

 ## Cost Considerations

-**Important:** Running EKS clusters incurs AWS charges.
-Make sure to delete clusters when they're no longer needed to avoid unnecessary costs.
+**Important:** Running EKS clusters and security services incurs AWS charges and may incur Trend Micro charges.
+Make sure to delete clusters and uninstall services when they're no longer needed to avoid unnecessary costs.

 ## Customization